 When being recorded in the companies register, the company name (name under which all business is carried out) must be followed by the addendum as to the corporate form “registered business” (“eingetragene Unternehmerin” / “eingetragener Unternehmer” / “e.U.”).

 Sole traders are insured on a mandatory basis with the social insurance for commerce and trade.
-Persons whose earnings from self-employed work in a given calendar year is estimated not to exceed EUR 4,871.76 (valid 2015) are not subject to insurance due to their small income.
+Persons whose earnings from self-employed work in a given calendar year is estimated not to exceed EUR 5,108,40 (valid 2017) are freed from mandatory insurance due to their low income.

 Sole traders are subject to income tax and to VAT.